There are many ways to customize BricsCAD ® or change the settings that you might get a little lost. So here are my 55 Tips:

-To recall the previous selection set for the next command, choose Previous Selection in the Prompt bar or type p in the Commandline to, for instance, move a previously copied selection set.
+To recall the previous selection set for the following command, choose Previous Selection in the Prompt bar or type p in the Commandline to, for instance, move a previously copied selection set.

 27 Entity Snaps

 Using Entity snaps, you will draw faster and more accurately by snapping to their geometry, such as endpoints and midpoints of lines.
-To quickly set and unset specific snap types, click a button on the Entity Snaps toolbar.
-The recessed button (or blue a border) indicates that the entity snap is active.
+Click a button on the Entity Snaps toolbar to set quickly and unset specific snap types.
+The recessed button (or blue border) indicates that the entity snap is active.
 (See figure below.)
 Click again to deactivate.